jessepav/lacygoill-wiki-backup/tmux/format.md

     a window is zoomed
     a window is the first/last one
-    a window is the last-but-one to be focused
+    a window is the last-but-one to be used

     a pane is in a mode
     a pane is active